Tasteful tips to Dress Like a Local

 Japan is a modern country, but there are still some holdovers from the past that continue to influence the current culture.

-Generally they see cleavage, shoulders and the upper body as something that is too provocative and even unsightly.
+Generally, they see cleavage, shoulders, and the upper body as something that is too provocative and even unsightly.
 They believe that it is offensive for children and should be covered completely.
 If you’re a woman and would like to blend in, be prepared to wear t-shirt necklines while you are visiting.

 Tank tops or sleeveless dresses are almost always worn with t-shirts underneath no matter how hot it is outside.
 Short sleeve t-shirts are often worn with separate, long sleeves pulled up to the t-shirt cuff.
 This is partly from the old days when tanned skin signified poverty.